tomlouismurphy/Sinatra-ActiveRecord-Homework/README.md

 7. Populate your database with at least ten entries
 8. Create a view that renders all of your database entries (retrieve this data via ajax) Create all the markup via Javascript, your html page should be blank except for your links.
-9. Create another view that renders all of your database entries using The sinatra erb variables (Check the gitbook, erb in depth for example)
+9. Create another view that renders all of your database entries using The sinatra erb variables
 10. Create a gulp file and do some styling in less.